 First and foremost, you need to give visitors the information they need on the products you offer.
 This will vary from product to product; in fashion, you'll need plenty of pictures from different angles, washing instructions, fabric specifications, garment dimensions and so on.
 If you sell car parts, you'll need to provide a clear specification, plenty of pictures, installation guides and videos, car make, model and year compatibility.

 It's also a good idea to unleash some Conversion Rate Optimisation (CRO) on your website - using online analytics to improve the performance of your website.
 You can start with some user testing to find out how people really use your site and where they get stuck.
-Then a/b test some potential improvements - in other words, run the old and new side by side and see if the new version improves things.
+Then a/b test some potential improvements - in other words, run the old and new side by side and see if the new version actually does improve things.

 How do you get more enquirers to buy?